Support at Home

 - A Grandfathered participant - if you had a Home Care Package or were approved for one before 12 September 2024 you won't need to pay fees any under Support At Home if you weren't already.
 If you were paying some fees you, you'll be no worse off.

-- A Transitional participant - if you were approved for a home care package after 12 Sept 2024 and before 1 July 2025, you will transition to the new Support At Home scheme and be required to pay some fees towards your care.
+- A Transitional participant - if you were approved for a home care funding after 12 Sept 2024 and before 1 July 2025, you transition to the new Support at Home scheme and be required to pay some fees towards your care.

 A simpler pathway for funding applications